-One of the biggest complains from couples about their wedding is that the day just flies by.
+One of the biggest complaints from couples about their wedding is that the day just flies by.
 Between running around during your reception, tending to your guests, greeting family and posing for pictures, couples always report back not getting to actually enjoy the party they spent several months (or years) planning.
 So Stephen Mack and Brian Schaefer decided to combat this problem with a "deconstructed reception"

 Not only was this plan meant to make the celebration more meaningful, cost-effective and low-stress for the couple, but also more enjoyable for their guests.